 I recall being told a story about the time Randall visited a New York gym for a workout during those days.
 He opted to do incline presses but for some reason decided to move the bench, which he did.
 Only after he moved the bench from one end of the gym to the other did Randall realize that the bench had been bolted to the floor.
 He was so powerful that he ripped the bench from its moorings without realizing it.

 Randall later began training for bodybuilding competitions and, through a stringent diet and training program, dropped his weight from 405 to 187.
 He then increased it to 227 and won the ’59 NABBA Mr. Universe title in London.
 His trophy was presented to him at the contest by buxom film star Jayne Mansfield.

-A more recent example of a successful hulking program was that of two-time Mr. Universe and star of the "Incredible Hulk" TV series, Lou Ferrigno.
-When Lou started back in Brooklyn he was skinny, though a enthusiastic young bodybuilder.
+A more recent example of a successful hulking program was that of two-time Mr. Universe and star of the “Incredible Hulk” TV series, Lou Ferrigno.
+When Lou started back in Brooklyn he was skinny, though an enthusiastic young bodybuilder.
 After a few years of training Ferrigno weighing nearly 300 pounds.
 What had he done to achieve such phenomenal mass gains?